kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   (`spec.restoreFrom`, the injected node affinity, and the `spec.nodeName` the scheduler later sets).
 A mismatch rejects the create with `Invalid` and names the field that differs.
 The kubelet checks this again in Step 5.
+- Checks every key in `spec.restoreFrom.options` against `podCheckpoint.allowedRestoreOptions` on the Pod's RuntimeClass.
+A key that is not allowed rejects the create with `Forbidden`.

 All of these checks are done by the `PodRestoreAuthorization` admission plugin.